horrorclause/WindowsSecurity/README.md

 Command 	Description
 -----------------------------

-*Use "help" to ream more about specific cmd commands.
+*Use "help" to read more about specific cmd commands.

 Example: "help cd"

+*You can also use "/?" if "help does not work.

+Example: "ping /?"

 Basics:
 -------